 6. whether you have spoken to parents/carers about the concern/incident?
-Remember, you may need to seek advice from a member of the safeguarding team if you are unsure about whether speaking to the parent may increase the risk to the pupil.
-If the parent is the alleged perpetrator you must always seek advice from the Safeguarding Team before speaking to the parent/carer.
+Remember, you may need to seek advice from the DSL if you are unsure about whether speaking to the parent may increase the risk to the pupil.
+If the parent is the alleged perpetrator you must always seek advice from the DSL before speaking to the parent/carer.